sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. Your diploma in a wooden frame.
 2. A video recording of your family, congratulating you for your recent achievements.
 3. A trinket from a distant civilization you visited once.
-4. A verbal tic you canít seem to shake, acquired from another culture.
+4. A verbal tic you can√≠t seem to shake, acquired from another culture.
 5. The most charming accent this side of the cosmos.
 6. A fancy outfit stained with wine.
 7. An antique diplomatic passport, from before digital processing.